ravinald/bodega/docs/DESIGN.md

 | `Gemfile`, `pom.xml`, etc. | Log as found, unsupported ecosystem |

 Discovered entries default to proxy mode.
 The operator can change any entry to hosted if they want to build and pin it locally.
 Duplicate entries are skipped.

-This means fetching `netbox@v4.5.7` automatically creates pypi entries for every pip dependency netbox needs.
-The operator sees them in the TUI, sets modes, and runs the pipeline.

 ## Security model